-When the hydrangea you planted in your landscape does not bloom at the same time as your neighbor’s hydrangea is not necessarily a reason to worry—there are many different types of hydrangeas, and they don’t all bloom at the same time.
+When the hydrangea you planted in your landscape does not bloom at the same time as your neighbor’s hydrangea, it's not necessarily a reason to worry—there are many different types of hydrangeas, and they don’t all bloom at the same time.

 To determine the bloom habit of your hydrangea, first determine the type of hydrangea you have.
 The most common types grown in North America are:

 - Bigleaf hydrangea (Hydrangea macrophylla), which includes the mophead and lacecap hydrangeas

 - Panicle hydrangea (Hydrangea paniculata)